vaginessa/DroidManager/README.md

 ## [Download latest ALPHA build](https://ci.appveyor.com/api/projects/0xFireball/droidmanager/artifacts/DroidManager/DroidManager.Windows/bin/DroidManager_bin.zip)

-This alpha build is NOT STABLE!
+This alpha build is NOT PRODUCTION READY!

 ## Screenshot (older version)

 ![screenshot](https://iridiumion.xyz/projects/droidmanager/img/srec1.gif)

 ## Feature map

+Note: the application still has tabs for all the unimplemented features, you might get a popup saying that they are not yet implemented when you click on the tab.

 ### Implemented